Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/nar.md

 ## Hunting for a biological motivation for negative autoregulation

-Theodosius Dobzhansky famously wrote that "nothing in biology makes sense except in the light of evolution."[^Dob] In the spirit of this quotation, there must be some evolutionary reason for the presence of so many negatively autoregulating transcription factors (i.e., transcription factors that slow their own transcription).
-Our goal is to use biological modeling to establish this justification.
+Theodosius Dobzhansky famously wrote that "nothing in biology makes sense except in the light of evolution."[^Dob] In the spirit of this quotation, there must be some evolutionary reason for the presence of the large number of negatively autoregulating *E. coli* transcription factors that we identified in the [previous lesson](autoregulation).
+We will use biological modeling to establish this justification.

 Say that a transcription factor *X* regulates another transcription factor *Y*, and consider two cells.
 In both cells, *X* upregulates the transcription of *Y*, but in the second cell, *Y* also negatively autoregulates.

 In this lesson, we will simulate a "race" to the steady state concentration of *Y* in the two cells.
-The premise is that the cell that reaches this steady state faster is able to respond more quickly to its environment and is therefore more fit for survival.
+Our premise is that the cell that reaches the steady state faster can respond more quickly to its environment and is therefore more fit for survival.

 ## Simulating transcriptional regulation with a reaction-diffusion model

-In the [prologue](../prologue/), we simulated chemical reactions to run a randomized particle-based model.
-In this lesson, we will apply the same model, in which the particles correspond to transcription factors *X* and *Y*.
+In the [prologue](../prologue/), we used a particle-based model to simulate a reaction-diffusion process.
+In this lesson, we will apply the same type of model, in which our "particles" are the two transcription factors *X* and *Y*.

-We will begin with a model of the first cell, in which *X* upregulates *Y* but we do not have negative autoregulation of *Y*.
-We start without any *Y* particles and a constant number of *X* particles.
-To simulate *X* upregulating the expression of *Y*, we add the reaction *X* → *X* + *Y*.
-This reaction ensures that in a given interval of time there is a constant underlying probability that a given *X* particle will spontaneously form a new *Y* particle.
+We will begin with a model of the first cell, in which *X* activates *Y* but we do not have negative autoregulation of *Y*.
+To simulate *X* activating *Y*, we use the reaction *X* → *X* + *Y* at some rate *r*.
+In a given interval of time, there is a constant underlying probability related to *r* that any given *X* particle will spontaneously form a new *Y* particle.

 We should also account for the fact that proteins are *degraded* over time by enzymes called proteases.
-The typical protein's concentration will be degraded by 20 to 40 percent in an hour, but transcription factors degrade even faster, only lasting for a matter of minutes.[^machinery] Degradation may seem like a bug, but it is in fact a feature, as it allows the cell to remove a protein after increasing its concentration in response to its environment.
+The typical protein's concentration will be degraded by 20 to 40 percent in an hour, but transcription factors degrade even faster, only lasting a matter of minutes.[^machinery] Degradation may seem like a bug of cellular design, but it is a feature, as it allows the cell to remove a protein after increasing that protein's concentration in response to some environmental change.

-To model the degradation of a protein, we add a "kill" reaction that removes *Y* particles.
-We will assume that *X* starts at steady-state, meaning that *X* is being produced at a rate that exactly balances its degradation rate, and we will therefore not need to add reactions to the model simulating the production or degradation of *X*.
+To model the degradation of a protein, we add a "kill" reaction that removes *Y* particles at a rate *k*.
+We will initialize our simulation with no *Y* particles and the *X* concentration at steady-state, so that *X* is being produced at a rate that exactly balances its degradation rate, and we will therefore not need to add reactions to the model simulating the production or degradation of *X*.

-Diffusion of the *X* and *Y* particles is not necessary because there is no reaction in which more than one particle interacts, but we will allow both *X* and *Y* particles to diffuse through the system at the same rate.
+To complete the model of the first cell, diffusion of the *X* and *Y* particles is not technically necessary because there is no reaction having more than one particle as a reactant.
+However, for the sake of biological correctness, we will allow both *X* and *Y* particles to diffuse through the system at the same rate.

-**STOP:** What chemical reaction could be used to add negative autoregulation of *Y* to this simulation?
+**STOP:** What chemical reaction could be used to simulate the negative autoregulation of *Y*?
 {: .notice--primary}

-We now will simulate the second cell, which will inherit the reactions for the first cell while incorporating adding negative autoregulation of *Y*.
-We will do so using the reaction 2*Y* → *Y*.
-In other words, when two *Y* particles encounter each other, there is some probability that one of the particles serves to remove the other, which mimics the process of a transcription factor turning off another copy of itself during negative autoregulation.
+We now will simulate the second cell, which will inherit all of the reactions from the first cell (with the same reaction rates) while adding negative autoregulation of *Y*.
+We will do so using the reaction 2*Y* → *Y*, occurring at some rate *n*.
+In other words, when two *Y* particles collide, there is some probability that one of the particles serves to remove the other, which mimics the process of a transcription factor turning off another copy of itself during negative autoregulation.

-To recap, the simulations of both cells will include diffusion of *X* and *Y*, removal of *Y*, and the reaction *X* → *X* + *Y*.
+To recap, the simulations of both cells will include an initial concentration of *X* at steady-state, diffusion of *X* and *Y*, removal of *Y*, and the reaction *X* → *X* + *Y*.
 The second simulation, which includes negative autoregulation of *Y*, will add the reaction 2*Y* → *Y*.
-All of these reactions will take place according to rate parameters.
-You can explore these simulations in the following tutorial, and we will reflect on these simulations in the next section.
+You can explore these simulations in the following tutorial.

 [Visit tutorial](tutorial_nar){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

+**Note:** Even though we are using a particle-based model to mimic regulation, it is not attempting to replicate specific chemical reactions.
+In reality, gene regulation is a complicated chemical process that involves a great deal of molecular machinery.
+However, this is the purpose of the model, to strip away what is not relevant and retain the essence of what is being modeled.
+{: .notice--warning}

 ## Ensuring a mathematically controlled comparison

-If you followed the above tutorial, then you were likely  disappointed in our second cell and its negative autoregulating transcription factor *Y*.
-The figure below shows a plot of *Y* particles for the two simulations.
+If you followed the above tutorial, then you were likely disappointed in the second cell and its negative autoregulating transcription factor *Y*.
+The figure below shows a plot of *Y* particles for the two simulations; the first cell is shown in red, and the second cell is shown in yellow.

 [![image-center](../assets/images/600px/nar_unequal_chart.png){: .align-center}](../assets/images/nar_unequal_chart.png)
 A comparison of the number of *Y* particles across two simulations.
-In the first cell (shown in red), we only have upregulation of *Y* by *X*, whereas in the second cell (shown in yellow), we keep all parameters fixed but add a reaction simulating negative autoregulation of *Y*.
+In the first cell (red), we only have upregulation of *Y* by *X*, whereas in the second cell (yellow), we keep all parameters fixed but add a reaction simulating negative autoregulation of *Y*.
 {: style="font-size: medium;"}

 By allowing *Y* to slow its own transcription, we wound up with a simulation in which the final concentration of *Y* was lower than when we only had upregulation of *Y* by *X*.
 It seems like we are back at square one; why in the world would negative autoregulation be so common?